-The main goal of the project is to present to the public the results of the Quality-of-Service (QoS) measurements in mobile communication networks, in order to allow the customers to evaluate and compare the commercial offers.
+The main goal of the project is to present to the public the results of the Quality-of-Service (QoS) measurements of mobile communication networks, in order to allow customers to evaluate and compare the commercial offers.

-The QoS survey in mobile networks provides the end users, first and foremost, with the possibility of choosing among several commercial offers by comparing their technical performance.
-This produces a strong incentive for the MNOs toward a continuous technological evolution and the improvement of the quality of offered services.
-At the same time, AGCOM has the possibility of monitoring over time the actual development of national mobile networks, also comparing aggregated data to those from other countries.
+The QoS survey of mobile networks will provide end users, first and foremost, with the possibility of choosing among several commercial offers by comparing their technical performance.
+This produces a strong incentive for the MNOs to undertake a continuous technological evolution and improve the quality of offered services.
+At the same time, AGCOM has the possibility of monitoring the actual development of national mobile networks over time, while comparing aggregated data to those from other countries.

-In particular, Fondazione Ugo Bordoni is tasked with assessing the quality of the following services:
+In particular, the Bordoni Foundation is tasked with detecting the QoS on the mobile network, carrying the following tests:

-- HTTP/HTTPS Browsing (access to a web page, including the case of secure transactions)
+- HTTP/HTTPS Browsing (access to a standard ETSI web page on the Internet, including the case of secure transactions).

 - Ping (measure of the data transmission delay).